JohanAberg/vhs-decode/README.md

 Note with WSL2 & Ubuntu, `./` in front of applications and scripts may be needed to run them or to run scripts within the folder.

-Use `cd vhs-decode` to enter into the directory to run commands, `cd..` to go back a directory.
+Use `cd vhs-decode` to enter into the directory to run commands, `cd ..` to go back a directory.

 Use <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the current process.